0xAbelheira/Super-Store-DataWarehouse/README.md

 ## **Setup Database**

+**1.** Create a `.env` file in the root directory of the project using the `.env_template` file as a template and change the values to match your MySQL server configuration.

-**1.** For MacOS, use the following command to start the MySQL server.
+**2.** For MacOS, use the following command to start the MySQL server.

     ```bash
     brew services start mysql